chiffonng/mnemonic-gen/README.md

 - OpenAI API key (optional: for some modules inside `src/data_pipeline`)
 - Hugging Face Access Token.
 You will need at least `read` access token to load the dataset and model from Hugging Face (see the [doc](https://huggingface.co/docs/hub/en/security-tokens)).
 You can get it from [here](https://huggingface.co/settings/token).
+- ClearML credentials (optional: for logging experiments).
+You can get it from [here](https://app.community.clear.ml/settings/credentials).

 ## Development